 We might ask what may seem an unusual question.
 But the implications are very real for the future.
 What if true Christians are actively voting in Europe as the final beast of Revelation 17 arises?
 This great military, political, economic, religious power is prophesied to come soon—and is already rising!
 By voting, Christians would literally be participating in establishing the final world-dominating counterfeit government foretold to deceive the world and fight Jesus Christ at His Return!

 Think!
 Ask yourself if God would have His servants participating in the rise of this evil, counterfeit, religious, civil government.
 God has probably already determined who the final beast will be—and, no doubt, the ten men who are going to give him power.
-(Read our booklet Who or What Is the Beast of Revelation?)
+(Read our booklet Who or What Is the Beast of Revelation? to learn more.)
 Would God tell His servants in Europe to come out of Babylon, while at the same time permit them to participate in the very system—still democratic today—that will ultimately select the final super dictator that will lead it?

 Of course not!